chunyenHuang/hummusRecipe/README.md

 I hope this repo will bring more attentions from the community to help [HummusJS](https://github.com/galkahana/HummusJS) to grow faster.

 This repo is still under construction.
-Feel free to open issues in here or in [HummusJS](https://github.com/galkahana/HummusJS).
+Feel free to open issues to help us!

 ## GetStarted